-Adaptive Equipment: Implements and apparatus adapted to the special needs of Players, and used by Players during ITF Wheelchair Tournaments to facilitate participation and/or to achieve results.
+Adaptive Equipment: Implements and apparatus adapted to the special needs of Players, and used by Players during ITF Wheelchair Tournaments to facilitate participation and/or to achieve results, including but not limited to custom made equipment and powered wheelchairs.

-Applicable Data Protection Laws: Any data protection and privacy laws, regulations and policies applicable to the ITF, in particular Regulation (EU) 2016/679 and the United Kingdom's Data Protection Act 2018.
+Applicable Data Protection Laws: Any data protection and privacy laws, regulations and policies applicable to the ITF, in particular the General Data Protection Regulation (EU) 2016/679 and the United Kingdom's Data Protection Act 2018.